-The first step involved cutting or slitting the vanilla beans down the middle with a sharp knife.
-The reason for this is to expose the actual seeds that provide both the color and the flavor to the vanilla extract.
+To start, I cut or slit the vanilla beans down the middle with a sharp paring knife.
+The reason for this is to expose the actual seeds.
+They provide both the color and the flavor to the vanilla extract.

-With a sharp knife cut the vanilla beans down the middle.
+- With a sharp paring knife cut the vanilla beans down the middle.
 Then cut the beans in half.
 Place the beans in the clean bottle.
 Pour in vodka.
-Seal the bottle, and store in a dark, cool place.
-Let the vanilla extract age for 2 to 3 months before using, occasionally shaking the bottle.
+Seal the bottle, and store in a cool, dark place.
+Let the vanilla extract age for at least 6-weeks before using, occasionally shaking the bottle.